Python elif Statement

 print(" We are really Sorry for You ")

-Once you complete it, Please save the Python file.
+Once you complete it, please save the Python file.
 Once you save the file, Let us hit F5 to run the script.
 The shell will pop up with the message “Please Enter Your Total Marks:” .

-This time, let me test the Python elif or elseif statement.
-For this, we are going to enter Totalmarks to 490 means first IF expression evaluating FALSE.
-It will check the (Totalmarks >= 480), which is TRUE so the program will print the code inside this block.
-Although else if (Totalmarks >= 400) condition is TRUE, it won’t check this condition.
+2nd Output: Let me test the Python elif or elseif statement this time.
+For this, we will enter Totalmarks to 490, which means the first IF expression will evaluate FALSE.
+It will check the (Totalmarks >= 480) condition, which is TRUE, so the program will print the code inside this block.
+Although the else if (Totalmarks >= 400) condition is TRUE, it won’t check this condition.

 Output 3: This time we entered Totalmarks as 401 means the first IF condition, else if (Totalmarks >= 480) are FALSE.
 So, It will check the (Totalmarks >= 401), which is TRUE.
 So elseif or elif returns the block of code.